Tom Fosdick is a software architect whose experience ranges from low level coding through to product management, delivery and customer relationships.

 When not sat in front of the computer, Tom is difficult to keep still.

-He can often be found out and about: in the Suffolk countryside on a bike or in in “Mina“, his beloved MX-5; at a spinning class; at any number of motor sport events; supporting his local pub or in the workshop making “something real, something I can actually touch”.
+He can often be found out and about: in the Suffolk countryside on a bike or in “Mina“, his beloved MX-5; at any number of motor sport events; supporting his local pub or in the workshop making “something real, something I can actually touch”.

 Tom can be contacted about professional matters, including enquiries about consultancy, beneath.